Trajectory probability hypothesis density filter: Gaussian mixture TPHD filter

-It should be noted that the estimated number of alive trajectories and the target states at the current time is not affected by the selection of $L$.
+It should be noted that the estimated number of alive trajectories and the target states at the current time are not affected by $L$.
 This implies that the estimated number of alive trajectories is equal to the number of targets of the GMPHD filter and the estimated targets at the current time using both the GMPHD or GMTPHD are alike.
-Interestingly, the 1-scan GMTPHD filter builds tracks roughly in the same way as suggested in \cite{Panta09} for the GMPHD filter.
-Nevertheless, rather than using first principles to build trajectories, the algorithm in \cite{Panta09} was obtained in an ad-hoc way by labelling each Gaussian component of the GMPHD implementation.